dwp/nino-format-validation/README.md

  + The NI Number must be 9 characters long with no spaces
  + The first two characters must be alphabetical
  + Characters three to eight must be numeric
- + Character nine must be A, B, C, D, or a space
+ + Character nine must be A, B, C, D, or a space **
  + The first character must not be D, F, I, Q, U, or V
  + The second character must not be D, F, I, O, Q, U, or V
  + The first two characters must not be combinations of GB, NK, TN, or ZZ (this includes the reverse of each combination, so BG, KN, and NT are also not valid)

+** from `1.3.0` onwards the suffix **must** be supplied (ie. cannot be blank) and **must** contain a letter (ie. spaces are not allowed).

-A 'loosely valid' nino, on the other hand, can be 8, 9, 11, or 13 characters long, where the nino can contain spaces and the last character can be optionally blank (i.e., `AA370773`, `AA 37 07 73 A`, `AA370773`, `AA 37 07 73`, and <code>AA370773&nbsp;</code> are all loosely valid, but only `AA370773A` and <code>AA370773&nbsp;</code> are strictly valid).
+A 'loosely valid' nino, on the other hand, can be between 9 and 13 characters long, where the nino can contain spaces and the last character can be optionally blank (i.e., `AA 37 07 73 A` and `AA370773A` are all loosely valid, but only `AA370773A`is strictly valid).

-For example the following will return true because `AA370773` is a 'loosely valid' nino.
+For example the following will return true because `AA 37 07 73 A` is a 'loosely valid' nino.

-`NinoValidator.validateNINO("AA370773");`
+`NinoValidator.validateNINO("AA 37 07 73 A");`

-But the following will return false because `AA370773` is not a 'strictly valid' nino.
+But the following will return false because `AA 37 07 73 A` is not a 'strictly valid' nino.

-`NinoValidator.validateStrictNINO("AA370773")`
+`NinoValidator.validateStrictNINO("AA 37 07 73 A")`

 #### Project inclusion